omoxyz/devcontainer-features/README.md

-# Devcontainers Features
+# Omoxyz Dev Container Features

-Custom features for devcontainers used in development of Omoxyz software projects using Visual Studio Code.
+Custom features for dev containers used in development of Omoxyz software projects using Visual Studio Code.
 It ensures all developers have consistent tools and configurations.

 ## Features